 You can also choose whether or not to "Allow all devices" or "Allowed devices only."
 You can even change your hotspot's password.

 Again, the instructions may differ on the device and the operating system.
 For instance, with the Samsung Galaxy Note 5 sports the "Mobile Hotspot" function directly from its Quick Settings Box.
 You can easily tap on it to activate the hotspot, but you need to set it up as well by accessing the Mobile Hotspot settings via the phone's "Settings."

-Mobile hotspots are great for bringing an Internet connection with you no matter where you go, but it's important to know that mobile hotspots are different than an unlimited data plan.
+Mobile hotspots are great for bringing an Internet connection with you no matter where you go, but it's important to know that mobile hotspots are different compared to an unlimited data plan.
 Most cell phone carriers have data caps.
-Once you exceed that amount, you may experience tethered speeds or be charged.
+Once you exceed that amount of data you have purchased, you may experience tethered speeds or face overage charges.

 T-Mobile Hotspot Plans

-There are two ways to access mobile hotspot: with a T-Mobile prepaid plan and T-Mobile ONE.
+There are two ways to access mobile hotspot: with any of these T-Mobile prepaid plans and T-Mobile ONE.

 First, let's delve into the T-Mobile ONE mobile hotspot.

 While you receive "almost" unlimited everything with the T-Mobile ONE plan for a relatively inexpensive fee, what is included in this plan is the ability to keep your devices connected to the Internet with up to 10GB of high-speed mobile hotspot access.
 However, after you surpass the 10GB amount, you'll be tethering at 3G speeds at the maximum.

 There are a variety of prepaid mobile hotspot plans that that suit your needs.
 I will break them down into two categories: "Always-connected monthly options" which auto renew after 30 days, and "day, week or month passes."